-Different categories of definition have been found as regards the use of MOS.
-MOS is used mostly when a scene is filmed without sound.
-A Hollywood actor defines MOS as “Mit Out Sound” while some people refer to it as Motor Only Sync.
-It is called a standard film jargon abbreviation by some people and it is used during film production to indicate associated film segment that has no audio track.
+Where did the term MOS come from and what does it mean?
+The term MOS is used when a scene is filmed without sound.
+Some people on movie sets define MOS as “Mit Out Sound” while some people refer to it as Motor Only Sync.
+It is a standard film jargon on a movie set.
+It is used during film production to indicate filming that has no audio track.
 The audio track is usually recorded on a separate audio divice from the camera.
 When the sound recorder is not rolling with the camera then that is MOS.

-When sound is omitted while recording a particular shot, it saves a lot of time and allows the crew to do other work and keep moving as well as not having to take multiple takes because of exterior noise like planes and gardeners.
-This is what makes MOS common during film shoots when some subjects of the take are not making any speech or otherwise generating useful sounds
+When sound is omitted while recording a shot, it saves a lot of time and allows the crew to do other work and keep moving as well as not having to take multiple takes because of exterior noise like planes and gardeners.
+This is what makes MOS more and more common during film shoots when the subjects of the take don’t need to speak.

-An MOS takes can be fun as the can be used with miscellaneous sounds recorded on location in post-Production, the musical sound track, voiceovers or sound effect that is created by a Foley artist.
+An MOS takes can be fun as the can be used with miscellaneous sounds recorded on location, the musical sound track, voiceovers or sound effects that are created by a Foley artist.
 All of this is added in post production (editing).

 Origin of the term

-The recordist who actually started and stopped the camera motor had a switch in other to ensure the camera didn’t roll at an inopportune time.
-For example, loading, replacing lenses, etc., and to stop it if something went amiss).
+It was the recordist who actually started and stopped the camera motor (the camera operator had a switch to ensure that the camera didn’t roll at an inopportune time such as loading, replacing lenses, etc., and to stop it if something went amiss).
 The actual power source for the camera motor was in the sound booth.

 When a shot was planned that did not require sound, the sound mixer would ask the recordist to “roll the motor only”.
 The recordist would start the camera motor without starting the matching “sound” motor and electronics.
 The procedure, allegedly, acquired the name “motor only shot”, thus MOS.”

 From Wikipedia on MOS more info here https://en.wikipedia.org/wiki/MOS_(filmmaking)